Trading 212 vs Exness 2025

 Dive deeper: Best Brokers for Forex Research.

-For overall education, both are rated 3.5 out of 5 stars.
-However, Trading 212 ranks higher (#21 of 63) than Exness (#47 of 63) in the Education category at ForexBrokers.com.
-If live webinars are a priority, Exness is the better fit.
-If you want a higher-ranked education library and plenty of videos to get started, Trading 212 has the edge.
+Both brokers are rated 3.5 out of 5 for Education by ForexBrokers.com.
+However, Trading 212 ranks higher overall in the Education category (#21 out of 63) compared with Exness (#47 out of 63).
+If live webinars are a priority, Exness has the edge.
+If you want a higher-ranked education offering built around a large video library, Trading 212 may suit you better.

 |